Skip to main content

 6. Convene state policymakers committed to creative workforce development

 We invite fellow funders, government officials, cultural leaders, artists, and organizations to build better economic and financial support for artists and cultural workers.
-Please consider partnering with our working groups to help move the strategic recommendations forward.
+Download the full recommendations from each working group below.